 The legend has to that Madurai was built where a drop of divine nectar fell from Lord Shiva’s hair.
-The town is best known for the huge temple dedicated to Meenakshi.
-This is a masterpiece of Dravidian art and an important spiritual centre.
-It is undeniably one of India’s loveliest temples.
+The town is best known for the huge temple dedicated to Meenakshi, a masterpiece of Dravidian art and an important spiritual centre.
+It is undeniably one of India’s greatest temples.

-The temple stands on the south bank of the river Vaigai.
+The great temple of Madurai stands on the south bank of the river Vaigai.
 It is dedicated to the goddess Meenakshi, one of the forms of Parvati.
 Meenakshi means “fish’s eye”, from meena, “fish”, and aksi, “eye”.
 Shiva, her divine spouse, is represented here as Sundareswarar.

 The Meenakshi temple, almost a town in its own right, draws up to 25,000 visitors a day.
 The annual ten-day Meenakshi Tirukalyanam festival in April and May brings in nearly a million visitors.

 Unfortunately, as with many major pilgrimage centres in India, non-Hindus are not allowed into the sanctum sanctorum.
 But you can console yourself with a visit to the vibrant Pudhu Mandapam at the eastern entrance to the temple.
 In this old pillared hall boasting some antic statues you’ll find stalls selling all kinds of things from books to textiles and soft furnishings, and a host of tailors’ stalls.
 The atmosphere is quite something.

 Chithirai Thiruvizha (Festival celebrated during the Tamil month of Chitirai) is an annual celebration celebrated in Madurai during the month of April.
 The festival marks the wedding of Goddess Meenakshi to Lord Sundareswarer (Shiva).